 A. Meetings

 The WVUH-RDRC is required by FDA regulations to meet at least once each calendar quarter.
 In order to facilitate the timely review of protocols and amendments, the WVUH-RDRC meets quarterly.
-Applications and amendments must be submitted for each meeting no later than one month prior to the meeting.
+Applications and amendments must be submitted for each meeting no later than six weeks prior to the meeting.
 At the request of the Chair, ad hoc meetings may be convened to review time-sensitive applications or amendments.

 The quarterly meeting may be cancelled if, in the quarter, all of the following conditions have been met: